GUE Correlators and Large Genus Asymptotics: Asymptotic formula on enumeration of ribbon graphs with 1 face

-\end{lem} By our convention, for each $\sigma\in S_n$ the second sum on the right-hand side of (\ref{midmain}) is a finite sum.
-Moreover, when $i_1,\cdots,i_{n-1}$ are fixed and $g$ is sufficiently large, the number of terms in the sum is independent of $g$.
-Now we are ready to prove Theorem~\ref{thmRG} and Theorem~\ref{thm2RG}.
+\end{Lemma} By our convention, for each $\sigma\in S_n$ the second sum on the right-hand side of~\eqref{midmain} is a finite sum.
+Moreover, when $i_1,\dots,i_{n-1}$ are fixed and $g$ is sufficiently large, the number of terms in the sum is independent of $g$.
+Now we are ready to prove Theorems~\ref{thmRG} and~\ref{thm2RG}.

-\begin{proof}[Proof of Theorem \ref{thmRG}] For the case $n=1$, we know from (\ref{main1}) that $\mathcal{G}^{\rg}_{4g}(g)=1$ for every $g\ge1$.
+\begin{proof}[Proof of Theorem~\ref{thmRG}] For the case $n=1$, we know from~\eqref{main1} that $\mathcal{G}^{\rg}_{4g}(g)=1$ for every ${g\ge1}$.
 Now we consider the case $n\ge2$.
-For fixed integers $i_1,\cdots,i_{n-1}\ge1$, let $i_n=4g+2n-2-|i|$.
-From the definition (\ref{defK}) of $K_{\underline{i},\sigma,q}$, for each $\sigma\in S_n$ satisfying $\sigma(n)=n$, we have
+For fixed integers $i_1,\dots,i_{n-1}\ge1$, let $i_n=4g+2n-2-|i|$.
+From the definition~\eqref{defK} of $K_{\underline{i},\sigma,q}$, for each $\sigma\in S_n$ satisfying $\sigma(n)=n$, we have

-For simplicity we write $\underline{K}=(K_{\underline{i},\sigma,1}(\underline{j}),\cdots,K_{\underline{i},\sigma,n}(\underline{j}))$.
-Then from the definition of $b_{k_1,\cdots,k_n}$, (\ref{K1}) and (\ref{K2}), we have for $n\ge2$:
+For simplicity we write $\underline{K}=(K_{\underline{i},\sigma,1}(\underline{j}),\dots,K_{\underline{i},\sigma,n}(\underline{j}))$.
+Then from the definition of $b_{k_1,\dots,k_n}$,~\eqref{K1} and~\eqref{K2}, we have for $n\ge2$

 Now we need to respectively count the number of solutions to the three equations